Connect with others who understand.

 • Changes in skin color

-If you notice any of these symptoms, talk to your health care provider.
+If you notice any of these symptoms, talk to your healthcare provider.
 You’ll want treatment as soon as possible to avoid complications.

 • Chest pain when taking a breath or coughing